Woods Memorial Bridge – Beaufort, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Woods Memorial Bridge

 The Woods Memorial Bridge is one of Beaufort‘s most notable landmarks.
-This swing bridge is one of just nine moveable bridges left in South Carolina.
+This swing bridge is one of just a handful of moveable bridges left in South Carolina.
+It was named for Richard V. Woods, a South Carolina Highway Patrol officer killed in the line of duty on August 15, 1969.
 It opens hourly for boats and barges traveling the Intracoastal Waterway.

-A detail along the rail of the bridge depicts the South Carolina state flag – a palmetto tree with a crescent moon.
-It is an artful reminder to those crossing the bridge that Beaufort is the state’s second oldest city after Charleston.
+A detail of a palmetto tree along the rail of the bridge depicts the South Carolina state flag.
+It is an artful reminder to those crossing the bridge that Beaufort is the state’s second oldest city, after Charleston.

-Cannon Park, pictured below, is near the north end of the Woods Memorial Bridge.
-This small park is adorned with flowers, and visitors enjoy relaxing on benches and watching boats pass beneath the bridge.
-Cannon Park is only a few steps from downtown shops, and it is treasured by many locals.
+The photo below was taken from the vantage of Cannon Park, located near the north end of the Woods Memorial Bridge, opposite the Waterfront Park.
+The small park is adorned with flowers, and visitors enjoy relaxing on benches and watching boats pass beneath the bridge.
+Cannon Park is treasured by locals who enjoy the quiet respite it offers.

 Moveable Bridges in South Carolina